manwar/theweeklychallenge/content/blog/review-challenge-140.md

 [**E. Choroba**](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-140/e-choroba/perl/ch-1.pl)

 Choroba refines and abstracts the process, adding a layer of indirection between the imput strings and the object with its overloaded operators.
 Instead of constructing a new object directly with a string, `Tie::Scalar` is used to attach the object class to the value after the fact.
 It's a roundabout way of going about things, but after the scalars are tied to the class we can perform the operation `$a + $b` on them transparently.

-It's a very cool and quite different way to think about the problem.
+We can also *reassign* them, as they are still, in their way, still scalers, rather than objects with attributes.
+You could think of them the other way, as scalars with object classes.
+We don't need a setter/getter method, as the attribute is the scalar itself.

+However the `Binary` class can be overloaded as any other object.

 ```perl
     {   package Binary;